shap/shap/README.md

 ## Tree ensemble example with TreeExplainer (XGBoost/LightGBM/CatBoost/scikit-learn/pyspark models)

-While Shap can explain the output of any machine learning model, we have developed a high-speed exact algorithm for tree ensemble methods ([Tree SHAP arXiv paper](https://arxiv.org/abs/1802.03888)).
+While SHAP can explain the output of any machine learning model, we have developed a high-speed exact algorithm for tree ensemble methods ([Tree SHAP arXiv paper](https://arxiv.org/abs/1802.03888)).
 Fast C++ implementations are supported for *XGBoost*, *LightGBM*, *CatBoost*, *scikit-learn* and *pyspark* tree models:

 ```python
 import xgboost